FFTrees is the workhorse function of the FFTrees package for creating fast-and-frugal trees (FFTs).

 integer.
 The maximum number of nodes (or levels) considered for an FFT.
 As all combinations of possible exit structures are considered, larger values of

-will create larger sets of FFTs.- numthresh.method
+max.levelswill create larger sets of FFTs.- numthresh.method

 How should thresholds for numeric cues be determined (as character)?

-will use the median.
-Default:numthresh.method = "o"
+"o"will optimize thresholds (forgoal.threshold), while"m"will use the median.
+Default:numthresh.method = "o".- numthresh.n

 The number of numeric thresholds to try (as integer).
 Default:

-numthresh.n = 10
+numthresh.n = 10.- repeat.cues

 May cues occur multiple times within a tree (as logical)?
 Default:

-repeat.cues = TRUE
+repeat.cues = TRUE.- stopping.rule

 A character string indicating the method to stop growing trees.
 Available options are:

-exceeds some threshold level.
+"exemplars": A tree grows until only a small proportion of unclassified exemplars remain;"levels": A tree grows until a certain level is reached;"statdelta": A tree grows until the change in the criterion statisticgoal.chaseexceeds some threshold level.
 (This setting is currently experimental and includes the first level beyond threshold.
 As tree statistics can be non-monotonic, this option may yield inconsistent results.)

 All stopping methods use